 - Never be hit with bill shock or unexpected spending

 - Less commitment – switch carriers easily

-- Retain your mobile number with our guide on how to port your mobile number.
+- Retain your mobile number

 - Service is cut off unless you recharge or top up on time

 - Data is usually more expensive when compared with postpaid plans